 Modular by Design

-The LASER Institute curriculum is modular by design and consists of instructional modules that can be assembled into multiple distinct semester-long courses, incorporated into existing courses, or used individually for workshops, webinars, or other learning experineces.
-This design enables instructors to tailor content and activites for learners with different disciplinary backgrounds and to incorporate them as needed into new or existing programs, thereby expanding high-quality educational opportunities in LA for institutions that lack the resources to create these materials from scratch.
+The LASER Institute curriculum is modular by design and consists of instructional modules that can be assembled into multiple distinct semester-long courses, incorporated into existing courses, or used individually for workshops, webinars, or other learning experiences.
+This design enables instructors to tailor content and activities for learners with different disciplinary backgrounds and to incorporate them as needed into new or existing programs, thereby expanding high-quality educational opportunities in LA for institutions that lack the resources to create these materials from scratch.

 Design Principles